The Monitoring Committee decided by wirtten procedure on 18th May 2020 to approve under conditions 35 projects. List of approved projects - 3rd call.

 Submission of applications must be done through the programme monitoring system (eMS).
-The third call will be active in the eMS only from the official launch of the call.

 SUPPORT FROM DTP JOINT SECRETARIAT

-Consultations in the form of bilateral meetings or phone discussions can be requested via email from the thematic JS Project Officer responsible for the respective project topic (the contact details of the JS can be found on the programme website), or the general DTP email (firstname.lastname@example.org).
+Consultations in the form of bilateral meetings or phone discussions could be requested via email from the thematic JS Project Officer responsible for the respective project topic (the contact details of the JS can be found on the programme website), or the general DTP email (firstname.lastname@example.org).

 For the purpose of supporting the applicants in self-assessing their financial viability the JS developed an excel-based tool.
 This tool is not mandatory as the financial viability will only be assessed by the JS during the second step based on a self-declaration.